Candidates discuss workforce, COVID-19 during chamber event

 Siegrist said, “hopefully the economy is on the way back up” in discussing the estimated surplus.

-"But we need to be cautious," of long-term ramifications from COVID," he noted.
+“We’re in an enviable position, but we need to be cautious,” of long-term ramifications from COVID, he noted.

 Anderson said the surplus is a good thing for the state, but with many Iowans struggling, the money can be put to good use.